gnosischain/documentation/docs/specs/bridges/validators/add.md

   * c.
 Select `Uint256` for Argument, paste in the number of required signatures to account for the new validator.
 This number should be at least a majority of validators, the current set of validators decides this number.
   * d.
 Example output should have a similar format `aec452390000000000000000000000000000000000000000000000000000000000000005`

-4\) Complete steps as in #3, using the new ABI value with the `submitTransaction` method to send this transaction to both the ETH Mainnet and the xDai chain.
+4\) Complete steps as in #3, using the new ABI value with the `submitTransaction` method to send this transaction to both the ETH Mainnet and the Gnosis Chain.

 5\) Share Submission event indexes for all transactions with current validators through the Slack channel or another means.